-- The I2RS client issues a read request to a I2RS agent, and the I2RS Agent responding to the read request - The I2RS client issues a write of ephemeral configuration values into an I2RS agent's data model, followed by the I2RS agent response to the write. - An I2RS client may issue an action request, the I2RS agent responds to the action-request, and then responds when action is complete.
-Actions can be single step processes or multiple step process. - An I2RS client requests to receive an event notification, and the I2RS Agent sets up to send the events. - An I2RS agent sends events to an I2RS Client on an existing connection.
+- \ The I2RS client issues a read request to a I2RS agent, and the I2RS Agent responding to the read request - \ The I2RS client issues a write of ephemeral configuration values into an I2RS agent's data model, followed by the I2RS agent response to the write. - \ An I2RS client may issue an action request, the I2RS agent responds to the action-request, and then responds when action is complete.
+Actions can be single step processes or multiple step process. - \ An I2RS client requests to receive an event notification, and the I2RS Agent sets up to send the events.